DIGICHer Project Consortium Meeting in Rovaniemi, Finland, Hosted by University of Lapland

-DIGICHER project consortium gathered for a kick-off meeting in Rovaniemi, Finland, hosted by University of Lapland.
-DIGICHER project funded by EU HORIZON EUROPE Research and Innovation programme invites partners and stakeholders to re-visit and provide new understandings on the key legal and policy, socio-economic and technological factors that drive the digitisation of minorities’ cultural heritage (CH) and will develop a novel scalable framework, designed via user-centric approaches, to promote equitable, diverse and inclusive practices.
-Partners from three representative minority groups in Europe – the Sámi, the Jewish people and the Ladin people – join DIGICHER project to co-design and pilot the framework.
+The DIGICHER project consortium gathered for a kick-off meeting in Rovaniemi, Finland, hosted by the University of Lapland.
+The DIGICHER project, funded by EU HORIZON EUROPE Research and Innovation programme, invites partners and stakeholders to revisit and provide new understandings on the key legal and policy, socio-economic and technological factors that drive the digitisation of minorities’ cultural heritage (CH) and will develop a novel, scalable framework, designed via user-centric approaches, to promote equitable, diverse and inclusive practices.
+Partners from three representative minority groups in Europe – the Sámi, the Jewish people and the Ladin people – join the DIGICHER project to co-design and pilot the framework.

 Previous